August 2019 Letter to Families here

 At Holy Trinity we value the smallest of children as vital and important members of the Kingdom of God.
 Our ministries to children and their families reflect our deep commitment to them and their spiritual formation.
-We offer two rich opportunities for children each week.

 Sunday Children's Chapel